krupkat/xpano/README.md

 ## License

-Distributed under the GPL-3.0 license.
-See `LICENSE` for more information.
+Distributed under the *GPL-3.0-or-later* license.
+See the full [license text](https://github.com/krupkat/xpano/blob/main/LICENSE) for more information.

 ## Contact